RT-NeRV: Rethinking Hybrid Neural Representations for Video via Residual Tokenization: Experiments

-In the video interpolation task, we train the model on the sequence of even frames and test it on the odd frames sequence from the UVG and the DAVIS dataset.
-And in the video inpainting task, we directly use the models trained in regression without any fine-tuning and test them using masked videos in disperse mask from the UVG and the DAVIS dataset.
+\textbf{Task settings.} For video regression, we follow the standard full-sequence reconstruction protocol.
+For video interpolation, we train on the even-frame sequence and test on the odd-frame sequence.
+For video inpainting, we directly evaluate the trained regression models on masked videos without additional fine-tuning, following the same protocol as in our earlier implementation.